DrPUZZLER/SceneStatesACPackage/README.md

 These next sections will be an overview of the purpose of each toggle.
 All of these components are very similar in layout.
 There is a value for when the Global Variable is set to true, and a value for when it is false.
 There is also a 'negate effect' state on most components that allow for more flexibility if objects need to be changed independently from the Global Variable value.
 For each toggle, you can enable/disable Negate Effect by using the Object:Send Message action.
 Just use the Turn On/Turn Off messages to enable/disable Negate Effect.

 VisibilityToggle:
-The Visibility toggle is pretty straightforward, it will make a spriteRenderer visible/invisible depending on the Global Variable value.
+The VisibilityToggle is pretty straightforward, it will make a spriteRenderer visible/invisible depending on the Global Variable value.
 It will also have a default state for when Negate Effect is enabled.
 This DOES NOT work on 3D meshes.

+VisibilityToggle3D:
+The VisibilityToggle3D works exactly the same as VisibilityToggle, but instead of affecting 2D sprites it will affect 3D meshes.
+This DOES NOT work on 2D sprites.

 HotspotToggle:
 This is also pretty straightforward, it will enable/disable a hotspot depending on the Global Variable value.
 It will also have a default state for when Negate Effect is enabled.